ATI-Wuhan/WhatieSDK_iOS/README.md

 Stop SmartConfig

-After smartConfig is started, the app will broadcast the wifi network information continuously (until smartConfig succeeds or times out).
+After smartConfig is started, the app will broadcast the WiFi network information continuously (until smartConfig succeeds or times out).
 To cancel the operation, the ```[[EHOMESmartConfig shareInstance] stopSmartConfig]``` method should be called.

 ```objc
 -(void)stopSmartConfigAction{